luloxi/PunkSociety/README.md

 ### Social

+- Make Profile read all the NFTs owned by the user, and **not just the ones minted through the website**
 - **System to validate artists and collectors (and maybe enable them to Simple Mint and be able to disable them to prevent spam)**
 - **Artist NFT (limited edition)**: Holders of artists NFTs get access to backstage, events, a free drink on live events, etc
 - **Token gated content**: Holders of song NFTs get access to special content for holders